 From 2010 onward, the seiyuu had already become one of those seiyuu who are featured in a vast number of anime each season, so if we think about it from another perspective it is almost certain that we’ll listen to Mamoru’s characters all year long.

 If we take a look at the numbers, Mamoru had a total of 22 main character roles up until the 2010s, needless to say, the seiyuu has long surpassed this record.
 In fact, nowadays it is more common to listen to the seiyuu every season than the opposite.

 While giving off a similar aura to Kiba in Wolf’s Rain, the seiyuu was cast in Betrayal Knows My Name as Shuusei Usui.

 Usui is part of the guardians.
-As a person with a “sixth sense” he often helps solving crime with the police.
+As a person with a “sixth sense” he often helps to solve crime with the police.
 Despite his frail quiet looks he does not hesitate to take action.

-Even among all the other popular characters, Masaomi still has quite a lot of importance for the main story and the moments he appears in scene are always something to look forward.
+Even among all the other popular characters, Masaomi still has quite a lot of importance for the main story and the moments he appears in the scene are always something to look forward to.

 Along with his other roles, Mamoru is most certainly known for the Tokiya Ichinose and HAYATO in the popular music anime Uta no prince-Sama (2011 -).